 - Parasite checks.
 Checking your dog for fleas or ticks is simple and can be an easy-to-treat cause of itchy skin.

-- Ringworm culture.
-Culturing your dog’s hair for ringworm can take a couple of weeks to get results, but it’s the most accurate form of testing.
-If your vet uses a reference laboratory, they’ll have results sooner — in just two to three days.
+- Ringworm testing.
+Using PCR technology, testing your dog’s hair for ringworm can take a couple of days to get results.
+If your vet uses a laboratory for traditional cultures, they’ll have results in two to three weeks.
 While you’re waiting on results, your vet may start treatment if they suspect ringworm.

 - Skin cytology.
 Bacteria, yeast, inflammatory cells, and other organisms can be picked up by pressing a slide to your pet’s skin.
 Your vet will examine this slide under a microscope to see what might be the cause of your dog’s rash to help inform treatment options.